A complete guide to Edexcel International GCSE Maths

 Foundation or Higher tier

-Foundation tier covers grades 5 to 1.
-Higher tier covers grades 9 to 4.
+Foundation tier targets grades 5 to 1.
+Higher tier targets grades 9 to 4.
 Your school chooses which tier you sit.

 Recognised worldwide